tatango/slate/source/index.html.md

 **Scope**: Includes data from all lists on the account

 **Customization**: Users can request to append subscriber-level custom fields to the report, such as CRM IDs (e.g., cons_id from Blackbaud Luminate Online).
 These custom fields must be pre-configured within the list in the user's Tatango account to appear in the report.

+**Fields**:
+- `report_run_date`: The date when the report was generated.
+- `owner_account_id`: The Tatango account ID for the owner account of the organization.
+- `company_name`: The name of the company associated with the Tatango account.
+- `list_id`: The unique Tatango ID of the list from which the messages containing the clicks were sent.
+- `list_name`: The name of the list in Tatango.
+- `click_id`: The unique identifier for each click recorded by Tatango.
+- `clicked_at`: The exact time when the click occurred.
+- `subscriber_id`: The ID of the subscriber in Tatango.
+- `phone_number`: The phone number of the subscriber who clicked the link.
+- `message_id`: The ID of the message from which the click originated.
+- `recurring_message_id`: The ID of the parent recurring message.
+Only applicable if the message was a child of a recurring message.

 ## Donations Report